All Episodes

 I'm ridiculous.

-Sterilization of the cockpit.
+The sterilization of the cockpit.

-Are you a commercial cockpit?
+Are you a commercial?

 That's correct.

-An 8-minute sterilized cockpit.
+An eight-minute sterilized cockpit.

-What kind of aircraft do you fly?
+Okay, what kind of aircraft do you fly?

 Well, it depends on the situation.

-So, in other words, the sterilization only lasts so long?
+So in other words, the sterilization only lasts so long?

 Well, no.